Founder, Ziv Dubinsky, awarded Prime Minister Prize for Initiatives and Innovation

 Metabolic Robots has designed a completely novel technology to provide the poultry industry with an intuitive tool for real-time, automatic calibration of feed dispensed.
 The system improves food consumption ratio (FCR), reduces mortality, and improves animal welfare.
 The result: significant gains in profitability through optimal feeding and increase of marketed product marketed weight.

 According to the USDA, there are 8.4 million broiler farms worldwide.
-Initially, Metabolic Robots is aiming at four target markets: North America, South America, Europe and Israel, which together have over 100,000 broiler houses, with a market potential about $1 billion.
+Initially, Metabolic Robots is aiming at four target markets: North America, South America, Europe and Israel, which together have over 100,000 broiler houses.

 Poultry consumption is forecasted to increase by 45% from 2010 to 2030 (Agriculture Commodity Markets Outlook 2011-2020, European Commission), a global market of tens of billions of dollars for Metabolic Robots.

 *Tony C. Dreibus, Elizabeth Campbell, “Good Dirt Gone Dry Wilting Corn Crop as Food Costs Rally,” Bloomberg, July 17, 2012